-Nowadays, there are many off-page services that help businesses plan an effective linkbait strategy for generating more traffic and authority.
+Nowadays, many off-page services help businesses plan an effective linkbait strategy for generating more traffic and authority.
 Ultimately, link bait assists you in ranking better on Google and increasing organic traffic to your website.
-The purpose of this technique is to generate a large number of backlinks and increase user traffic by creating valuable and highly shareable content.
+This technique aims to generate a large number of backlinks and increase user traffic by creating valuable and highly shareable content.
 Keep reading to see in detail the purposes of using link bait:

 - Increase traffic to the page: Pages with more backlinks tend to rank higher and receive more traffic since backlinks are one of Google’s top three ranking criteria.
 If you develop link bait regarding a topic people are searching for, the links it draws will drive more traffic to the page itself.

 - Enhance the ranking of pages in terms of organic search: You may use internal links to share some of the “authority” that your link bait draws to other pages on your website.
 This can enhance the pages’ organic search rankings.